International Steps to Admission

 Apply to San Jose State University

-Review eligibility requirements for graduate education at SJSU.
-Investigate your intended degree program to find out if they require a separate department application, letters of recommendation, graduate tests, or have specific department procedures.
+Check the SJSU admission requirements and your intended degree program requirements.
+Your degree program may require a separate department application, letters of recommendation, graduate tests, or have specific department procedures.

 The Steps to Graduate Admission publication includes step-by-step instructions for completing the graduate admission process.